 There is a second issue that we’d like to share with you in this update.
 During the certification process we’ve encountered complications regarding two carriers which operate in the USA: AT&T and Verizon.

 Our goal is to provide you with a phone with ultralow SAR value and global coverage.
-This required us to engineer a special antenna solution which we patented in the USA and Europe.
+This required us to engineer a solution with a custom-developed antenna.
 We’re really happy with the current Head SAR results, which show 0,08 W/kg.
 However, this doesn’t allow us to receive a PTCRB certification required by some carriers.